-If you closed on your 1031 exchange relinquished property in the last quarter of 2016 and still have an active 1031 exchange you may want to file an on-time extension.
+If you closed on your 1031 exchange relinquished property in the last quarter of 2021 and still have an active 1031 exchange you may want to file an on-time tax return extension.